glaucoma anatomy

 • Ophthalmoscopy: an examination of the back of the eye to observe the health of the optic nerve.

-• Visual Field Test: a check for the development of abnormal blind spots.
+• Visual Field Test: a test to check for any abnormal blind spots.

 How Is Glaucoma Treated?